sishtiaq/compose-z3-tutorial/README.md

 ### Using Mono (for Linux and MacOS)

-08-03-2016: @iwntersteiger tells me that you can pass --dotnet to mk_make.py.
+08-03-2016: @wintersteiger tells me that you can pass --dotnet to mk_make.py.
 So you might not have to do the following, but I haven't tried it yet myself.

-(Thank you to Marc Brockschmidt for these instrutions, in particular for his perl wisdom.)
+(Thank you to @mmjb for these instrutions, in particular for his perl wisdom.)

 #### Compiler etc